 The hearing was conducted by conference call.
-All named parties attended the hearing and were given a full opportunity to provide sworn testimony and present evidence.
+All named parties attended the hearing and were given a full opportunity to provide testimony and present evidence.
+The tenants application was amended to reflect the correct legal names of the landlords.

 Issues